 This was Justin’s Grandpa, Richard Henry Bertram Walman.
 He was Justin’s Mom’s Father and he was a pilot and squadron leader with the Royal Canadian Air Force (RCAF).
 He flew and taught other pilots how to fly planes like the Spitfire and Lancaster bombers.
 He spent around 5 years overseas.

 Why is Remembrance Day Important?

 Armistice Day is on 11 November and is also known as Remembrance Day.
 It marks the day World War I ended, at 11 am on the 11th day of the 11th month, in 1918.

 Every year on November 11th, Canadians pause for a moment of silence to honour and remember the men and women that served and continue to serve Canada during times of war, conflict and peace.
 We remember that more than 2,300,000 Canadians who have served throughout history.

 How to honour Remembrance Day:

-1. Attend a virtual Remembrance Day Ceremony
+1. Attend an in-person or virtual Remembrance Day Ceremony

 2. Wear your poppy